results of the studies summarized here will significantly advance

 and visible effect on knowledge and practice across a wide variety of

 settings and specialties.
-In addition, the Center for Public Policy and Administration is unusual
+In addition, the School of Public Policy is unusual

 in its combination of research and teaching.
 The history of the